ctrautma/RHEL_NIC_QUALIFICATION/README.md

  - 64 bytes PVP will achieve 100 Kpps at 0.002 loss for 10 minutes
  - 1500 bytes PVP will achieve 100 Kpps at 0.002 loss for 10 minutes

- If a test fails to achieve the proper performance the script will exit so the configuration and or fixes can be applied.
-If one wishes to bypass the pass fail you can execute the Perf-Verify.sh script with a --donotfail argument to bypass the pass/fail option.

- Once all tests have passed or completed the next script will execute a VSPerf tests using SR-IOV to bypass the switch and send packets from a VF directly to the guest.
+ Once all tests completed the next script will execute a VSPerf tests using SR-IOV to bypass the switch and send packets from a VF directly to the guest.

  Enable SR-IOV on the NICs under test.